Roe: Finland

 Common whitefish and especially vendace from the fresh water lakes in Finland are renowned for the excellent delicate taste of the roe.
 Roe is served as topping of toast or on blini with onion and smetana.

 Greece

 Taramá is salted and cured carp or cod roe used to make taramosaláta, a Greek meze consisting of taramá mixed with lemon juice, bread crumbs, onions, and olive oil; it is eaten as a dip.

 Avgotaraho (αυγοτάραχο) or botargo is the prepared roe of the flathead mullet.

 Italy

-Bottarga is primarily the salted and dried roe pouch of the Atlantic bluefin tuna; it can also be prepared with the dried roe pouch of the flathead mullet, even if it is considered of low quality and less tasty.
-It is used minced for dressing pasta or sliced with olive oil and lemon (Fishermen style).
-The coastal town of Alghero, Sardinia, is also known for its "bogamarì" specialty (fresh sea urchin roe).
+Bottarga is a popular ingredient in the south of Italy.
+It consists of the salted and dried roe pouch of the Atlantic bluefin tuna; it can also be prepared with the dried roe pouch of the flathead mullet.
+It is used minced for dressing pasta or sliced with olive oil and lemon on bread.
+On the islands of Sardinia and Sicily, fresh sea urchin roe is widely consumed, both as is and as a pasta sauce.
+Its consumption is limited to certain months of the year to preserve the sea urchin.